-Optimizing the images in your Shopify store is a 2-step process.
+Optimizing the product images in your Shopify store is a 2-step process.

 First, use a descriptive name for the image file before you upload it to your site.

-Second, edit the alt text of your image inside the Shopify admin—the best practice is to write a short description of the image.
+Second, edit the alt text of your product image inside the Shopify admin—the best practice is to write a short product description for the image.

 When you add a link from “page A” to another on your site, “page B”, that’s called an internal link.

-Internal links are helpful for SEO for 3 reasons:
+Internal linking is helpful for SEO for 3 reasons: